Have you seen Corrina missing from Worksop?

-Nottinghamshire Police have appeal for the public's help locating a missing woman.
+Nottinghamshire Police have appealed for the public's help locating a missing woman.

 Corrina Pollard, aged 41, was reported missing from the Worksop area on Thursday March 7.